 The first step is to install the packages required to build and run Yocto

-sudo apt update sudo apt-get install -y gawk wget git-core diffstat unzip texinfo build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint xterm python3-subunit mesa-common-dev lz4
+sudo apt-get install -y gawk wget git-core diffstat unzip texinfo build-essential chrpath socat cpio python3 python3-pip python3-pexpect xz-utils debianutils iputils-ping python3-git python3-jinja2 libegl1-mesa libsdl1.2-dev pylint xterm python3-subunit mesa-common-dev lz4

 Now download the Poky reference distribution and checkout the branch/tag you wish to build.
 You will build